Branded artwork

 Community Contacts

 As part of the evaluation process, examiners contact third parties active in the assessment area to assist in identifying the credit needs.
-This information helps determine whether local financial institutions are responsive to these needs.
-It also shows what credit opportunities are available.
+This information helps determine what credit opportunities are available and whether local financial institutions are responsive to the area’s credit needs.
+For this evaluation, examiners reviewed an existing community contact interview conducted with a representative from an organization that provides funding and technical assistance to businesses in west central Minnesota.

 Credit Needs